nonapod/gzinflatekiller/README.md

   <?php eval(gzinflate(base64_decode(xxx)));?>

 How do we kill it?
-The following is a little Python script I've written that has worked successfully for myself (I wrote this to take care of an infection that happened where I work) The Patterns constant defines "/r/n" and the signature as the patterns to check for, this is because the virus left several "/r/n" in it's wake, so you may want to remove that pattern from the script.
+The following is a little Python script I've written that has worked successfully for myself (I wrote this to take care of an infection that happened where I work) The Patterns constant defines "\r\n" and the signature as the patterns to check for, this is because the virus left several "\r\n" in it's wake, so you may want to remove that pattern from the script if you use windows style new lines.